Bank-Builder/temporal_journey/deployment-demo/README.md

 - https://www.sars.gov.za/TaxTypes/TT/How-Submit/Annual-Return/Pages/Universal-Branch-Codes.aspx

 # TODOs
-3) :question: **TODO** I don't see error `ERROR:  logical replication target relation "public.t" is missing some replicated columns` https://pgdash.io/blog/postgres-replication-gotchas.html  and logic used here is (changes to source 1st then dest) is opposite to their recommendation
 4) :question: **TODO** should the sequences issue (their value not being replicated to dest) be sorted out?
-5) :question: **TODO** what happens when a new table is added to publication: does the subscription automatically include, do we need to REFRESH subscription
- -- accounted for with 'afterMigrate__refresh_subscription.sql' on the canonical run which includes `ALTER SUBSCRIPTION bank_db REFRESH PUBLICATION;`

 6) :question: **TODO**  along with 5 above should we also be running at `-- pause replication (destination side) ALTER SUBSCRIPTION mysub DISABLE;`

 7) :question: **TODO** https://pgdash.io/blog/postgres-replication-gotchas.html recommends `migrate the destination first, then the source and then resume the subscription.` we are doing the opposite, need to check if this switch in logic is not needed
 8) :question: **TODO** check that multiple schemas on a ms will work
 9) :question: **TODO**